 The program control on this is impressive for the time.
 It's the EPS switch on the left side of the lens mount.
 If you select EPS, the camera evaluates various portions of the image and measures the light level differences; then the computer selects an exposure based on whether it thinks the subject is underexposed, overexposed, backlit, etc. If you don't like that you can still got center-weighted averaging, and there's exposure compensation, and finally full-manual.

-All this and it runs on two small LR44 watch batteries (because it doesn't have a built-in flash, autowinder, and all the other modern stuff that takes power).Modern Photography called this a tyro (beginner's) camera, but I think they're selling it short.
+All this and it runs on two small LR44 watch batteries because it doesn't have a built-in flash, autowinder, and all the other modern stuff that takes lots of power.Modern Photography called this a tyro (beginner's) camera, but I think they're selling it short.
 It seems very capable to me.

 Owner's Manual: Orphan Cameras.com